micmejia/bible-dump/AMPC/Galatians/Gal 4.md

-To purchase the freedom of (to ransom, to redeem, to [^a]atone for) those who were subject to the Law, that we might be adopted _and_ have sonship conferred upon us [and be recognized as God's sons].
+To purchase the freedom of (to ransom, to redeem, to atone for) those who were subject to the Law, that we might be adopted _and_ have sonship conferred upon us [and be recognized as God's sons].